ashwin-M-D/DM-Gym/documentation/Environments/2_clustering_environments.md

 ### Environment Variables

-The major environment variables are the following
+The major environment variables are the following:

 ```python
 ## env is the environment object